Apply

 20 credits from Foundation year

-VCD majors become designers who function as interpreters.
-They achieve this through critical thinking and intellectual flexibility.
 Internships are an integral part of the program, as are the real clients who work with students in our Civic Design class.
-Your senior year includes displaying work in a networking event, which is heavily attended by design professionals who are often looking to hire new talent.
-The VCD major has an exceptional job placement rate, and you will enter the workforce with both a rich portfolio and a strong alumni network on your side.
+During senior year, students exhibit their work in our galleries, which is heavily attended by design professionals who are often looking to hire new talent.
+The VCD major has an exceptional job placement rate, and students enter the workforce with both a rich portfolio and a strong alumni network.

 Visual Communication Design